 How to avoid the crowds in Rocky Mountain National Park:

-- hike in less popular destinations
+- hike in less popular destinations such as the Wild Basin or this trail less traveled.

-- go (really) early in the morning
+- go early in the morning

 - hike on week days